MichaelCurrin/twitterverse/docs/README.md

 Print the tweets to the screen, or use the main functionality of storing tweets and users to the DB along with metadata like user category or tweet campaign.

-You can use the [search and store tweets](/app/utils/insert/search_and_store_tweets.py) utility to add tweets directly to the DB, using the ORM.
+Use the _search and store tweets_ utility to add tweets directly to the DB, using the ORM.

 There are **in-progress** _extract_ tools to handle saving to a CSV and later importing the CSV also with the ORM, to make fetching data faster.
 This means that searches on Twitter are shorter and therefore you can do more searches in a period, you can handle volumes of thousands of tweets easier.